 The first step in choosing, or developing a fabric is considering what type of fibers to use.
 To do this, we need to understand what fibers are, where they come from, and what makes them different from each other.
 We know a cotton shirt feels and performs very differently than one made out of polyester, but why?
 Choosing the right fibers can be the difference between a top selling product and one that sits on the shelves.

 So, what is a fiber?

+Now that we know what are textiles, we can dive into fibers.
 A fiber is a very thin, hair-like structure.
 Actually, your hair is technically a fiber.
 Fibers are so tiny that we measure them in microns.
 A micron is equal to one, one-thousandth of a millimeter (1/1,000).
 They are generally much, much, longer then they are wide.
 The differences in the fibers chemical composition and, molecular and physical structure, give a fiber its performance characteristics.

 Fibers are usually twisted together to form yarns, and yarns are then woven or knit to form fabrics… But, we are getting ahead of ourselves.

 Knowing the type of fiber you will use is not only important for product development and creating the best product possible, but also for your import and export duties.
 Some textile fibers, like cotton, actually receive lower import taxes than a synthetic fiber like polyester.
 If you know the rules, and how to optimize fiber blends, you can create a premium product and save your company some serious cash.